skip navigation The Library of Congress >> Research Centers

 What's Happening at the American Folklife Center

 Throughout the year, the Center sponsors workshops, lectures, exhibits, concerts, and conferences (on its own and in cooperation with other Library of Congress offices and outside agencies) in order to educate the American people about the importance of their own cultural traditions and the traditions of others.
-All events are free and open to the public unless otherwise noted.
+All events are free and do not require tickets unless otherwise noted.

 RSS Feed, Email Subscription, and Podcasts